 Online jewelry sales are expected to take off in the next few years.
 Who are going to be the winners and losers from India’s shift to online jewelry sales?

 India’s appetite for jewelry is considerable.
-This $50bn market consumes 1000 tonnes of gold each year – around a third of the world’s supply.
+This $50B market consumes 1000 metric tons of gold each year – around a third of the world’s supply.
 But forces are presently at work that could have a major impact on the way Indians shop.

-Traditionally Indians have shopped for jewelry in small, often independent brick-and-mortar stores but this may be changing.
-Although presently worth only about 0.5% of sales, by 2019 it’s thought that India’s online jewelry market could be worth over $3bn.
-This is down to the twin forces of rising consumer incomes and the development of e-commerce in this market.
+Traditionally Indians have shopped for jewelry in small, often independent brick-and-mortar stores, but this may be changing.
+Although presently worth only about 0.5% of sales, by 2019 it’s thought that India’s online jewelry market could be worth over $3B.
+This is down to the twin forces of rising consumer incomes and the development of ecommerce in this market.